-\textbf{Q3: How about the contribution of different teacher choices on results?} The complete MulDE framework utilize all of four hyperbolic models as teachers, because the whole ensemble can obtain better accuracy than the other combinations.
-We further analyze the contribution of every teacher in the ensemble.
-As shown in Fig. \ref{fig:4} (b), the performance of MulDE outperforms the other four kinds of teacher combinations.
-In terms of using two teachers, only using TransH and DistH is obviously poorer than using RotH and RefH, which indicates the importance of the later models.
+The complete MulDE framework utilizes all four hyperbolic models as teachers, because the whole ensemble can obtain better accuracy than the other combinations.
+We further analyze the contribution of every single teacher model in the ensemble.
+As shown in Fig. \ref{fig:4} (b), the performance of MulDE outperforms the other four teacher combinations.
+In terms of combining two teachers, only using TransH and DistH is obviously poorer than using RotH and RefH, which indicates the importance of the latter models.
 Comparing two models using three teachers, we find that RotH contributes more than RefH.
-It is reasonable because the accuracy of the original RotH is already higher than RefH's.
-The experimental results prove the contribution of every teacher model.
-There would be a better teacher combination by adding in other different models, which will be our future work.
+It is reasonable because the accuracy of the original RotH is already higher than RefH.
+We also trial other combinations of the four models (e.g., T+R1, D+R1, T+R2, D+R2), and the experimental results prove the contribution of every teacher model in MulDE.
+One of our future work will be discovering a better teacher combination by adding other different models.